spfuzzylink/spfuzzylink/README.md

 - 👋 Hi, I’m @spfuzzylink
 - 👀 I’m interested in DS/Algo/HLD & LLD of services/Data Eng./Network Eng./AI Eng.
 - 🌱 I’m currently learning GoLang
-- 💞️ I’m looking to collaborate on training AI models with our data stack + App Marketplace side of things
+- 💞️ I’m looking to collaborate on training AI models with our data stack + Network Eng. + App Marketplace side of things.
 - 📫 You can reach me at sp@armada.ai

 <!---